ASOA22213U Discrimination: Conceptualization, Causes, Measurement and Counteraction

 Welfare, inequality, and mobility

 What is discrimination, how do we measure it, and can it be countered?
-Are women discriminated as political candidates?
-Are men also subject to discrimination when applying for jobs?
-Are minority members discriminated against in the housing market?
-Even though formal rules and informal norms against discrimination are strong, existing evidence shows that discrimination continues to affect individuals’ chances of success in life.
-Understanding why discrimination occurs – and how it might be countered – is crucial for building critical awareness and informing policies.
+Are women discriminated against as political candidates?
+Do minority members face exclusion in the housing market or public services?
+Even though formal rules and informal norms against discrimination are strong, evidence shows that it continues to affect individuals’ chances of success.
+Understanding why discrimination occurs—and why it persists despite legal prohibitions—is crucial for building critical awareness and informing policies.

-This seminar aims to be interactive and there will be group work, debates, presentations, among other interactive tasks.
-No previous methodological knowledge is required.
+This seminar aims to be interactive and there will be debates, student presentations, among other interactive tasks.
+Active class participation is thus expected.

 Knowledge